Prince Bernhard of Lippe-Biesterfeld: Bilderberg

 Prince Bernhard was a very outspoken person who often flouted protocol by remarking upon subjects about which he felt deeply.
-Almost until his last day, he called for more recognition for the Polish veterans of the Second World War, who had figured greatly in the liberation of the Netherlands.
-But it was not until after his death that the Dutch Government publicly recognised the important role of the Polish Army in the liberation: on 31 May 2006, at the Binnenhof in The Hague, Queen Beatrix conferred the Military William Order, the highest Dutch military decoration, on the Polish 1st Independent Parachute Brigade.
+Almost until his last day, he called for more recognition for the Polish veterans of the Second World War, who had figured greatly in the liberation of the Netherlands but it was not until after his death that the Dutch Government publicly recognised the important role of the Polish Army in the liberation, when on 31 May 2006, at the Binnenhof in The Hague, Queen Beatrix conferred the Military William Order, the highest Dutch military decoration, on the Polish 1st Independent Parachute Brigade.
 The award is now worn by the 6th Airborne Brigade which inherited the battle honours of the brigade.

+First president of the World Wildlife Fund

+Prince Bernhard helped found the WWF and was the first president of the WWF from its founding year 1961 until 1976.

+To fund the WWF, he created the 1001 club in 1970.
+It was an exclusive club of members that helped raise US$10 million for the WWF, including people like Henry Ford, Gianni Agnelli, Alfred Heineken.
+He was deeply involved in the creation of numerous nature reserves, including the Chitwan National Park in Nepal, tiger reserves in India, Biebrza National Park in Poland, and the Taï National Park in Côte d'Ivoire.

-Friendships and international connections
+Friendships, jetset and international connections

 Prince Bernhard was seen as a jet-setting and charismatic ambassador for the Dutch during post-war reconstruction.
-Because of his connections, Prince Bernhard reportedly maintained friendships with several high-profile international figures.
-They included Nelson Mandela, David Rockefeller, Mohammad Reza Pahlavi, Ian Fleming, and Walter Bedell Smith.
+He was well known for his exclusive car collection, which included special edition Ferraris made for him by his friend Enzo Ferrari and his love for racing competitions, like Formula 1.
+He owned 14 Ferraris Berhard travelled around the world; he had his own airplane and had a licence to fly, having been part of the Royal Air Force during the war.
+After the war, he bought a Douglas C-47 Skytrain from the US army and used it as his personal plane.